 - Physical webcam shutter (security-conscious developers notice this)

-If you want a Windows laptop that runs Linux better than almost anything else, the X1 Carbon is the answer.
-It's the ThinkPad that Linus' years of use validated.
+If you want a Windows-or-Linux laptop that runs Linux better than almost anything else, the X1 Carbon is the answer.
+It's the ThinkPad lineage that Linus' years of use validated.

 What Matters to Linus (and Should Matter to You)